bfsand100/png_to_video/README.md

 This program utilizes the package ffmpeg, which needs to be installed for compilation to be succesful.

+A Matlab script is also included to create a series of flood depth png images.

 #Compilation

 gcc -o png_to_video png_to_video.c